TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_flash.md

         --flash-writer={path to flash application .tiimage}
         --file={path to eMMC bootloader .tiimage} --operation=flash-emmc --flash-offset=0x0

-- The user application (`.appimage`) file needs to be specified in the configuration file as
+- The user application (`.mcelf.hs_fs`) file needs to be specified in the configuration file as

-        --file={path to your application .appimage file} --operation=flash-emmc --flash-offset=0x800000
+        --file={path to your application .mcelf.hs_fs file} --operation=flash-emmc --flash-offset=0x800000

 \endcond
 \endcond